InfiniLore/InfiniBlazor/README.md

 Although the library is built with using TailwindCSS for styling, it is not required to style your application using TailwindCSS.

 The library includes a comprehensive theming system with:
-- CSS custom property based themes
+- CSS custom property-based themes
 - Dynamic theme switching
 - Component-specific styling hooks
 - TailwindCSS integration for utility classes